We use some essential cookies to make this website work.

 This guide provides information on statutory derecognition of a trade union

-Below outlines the CAC’s jurisdiction for The Transnational Information and Consultation of Employees Regulations from 1 January 2021.
+Below outlines the CAC’s jurisdiction for The Transnational Information and Consultation of Employees Regulations.

 Extract from paragraph 27A of Schedule A1 to the Trade Union and Labour Relations (Consolidation) Act 1992